SCOPE CONTESTS

 Root Power Contest

-Read “The Mysterious Manuscript.”
-Then follow these steps: 1.
-Write down the meaning of each word in green.
+1. Write down the meaning of each word in orange.
 Use context clues or, if needed, a dictionary.
-2. Find another word that contains the root script or scrib.
+2. Find another word that contains the root bio.
 3. Write a sentence using that word and draw a picture that shows the word’s meaning.

 Prize